Ragekill3377/Titanox/Readme.md

 [TitanoxHook initCGPMemEngine]; // cgp memory engine [TitanoxHook initJRMemEngine];  // JRMemory engine
 ```
-P.S: you do NOT have to initialize the engine. it will automatically be initialized in the memory related functions such as the mem write function.
-However if you want to make your own usages globally, then you should.
+P.S: You do NOT have to initialize the engine. it will automatically be initialized in the memory related functions such as the mem write function.
+However if you'd like to make your own usages globally, then you should.

 **BRK Hook (Aarch64/arm64)**
 **BRK 1 (Old):**